+Stipend

-Stipend: The 2023-2024 internship year runs from June 26, 2023 until June 21, 2024.
-Interns are paid a stipend of \$39,520 for the one-year internship.
+The 2024-2025 internship year runs from July 1, 2024 until June 27, 2025.
+Interns are paid a stipend of \$43,888 for the one-year internship.

-Paid Time Off (PTO): Interns are allowed 15 days of PTO for vacation and sick time.
-In addition to the time allotted for vacation/sick leave, up to five professional days will be available to attend job interviews and university-related activities (e.g., dissertation defense, required meetings).
+Paid Time Off (PTO)

+Interns are allowed 15 days of PTO for vacation and sick time.
+In addition to the time allotted for vacation/sick leave, up to five professional days will be available to attend fellowship/job interviews, conference attendance, and university-related activities (e.g., dissertation defense, required meetings).
 Interns also will be off on the regularly scheduled holidays of their primary funding site (6 holidays).

 All scheduled paid leave must be approved by the internship director or associate director at least two weeks prior to the requested time off.
 Interns should also share this information with their specific supervisors during the time they are away.
-See Appendix 4 for the Intern Leave Request Form to be used when requesting leave.
+See Appendix 4.0 for the Intern Leave Request Form to be used when requesting leave.
 Other time off may be granted in certain circumstances with approval of the Director and the Associate Director.

-~No time off may be taken the last two weeks of the internship unless specifically approved by the Director and Associate Track Director~
+No time off may be taken the last two weeks of the internship unless specifically approved by the Director and Associate Track Director

-Reimbursement for Professional Expenses: Each intern has access to up to \$1000 for reimbursement for professional expenses.
+Reimbursement for Professional Expenses

+Each intern has access to up to \$1000 for reimbursement for professional expenses.
 Subject to approval by the Internship Director or an Associate Director, this money may be used to reimburse the intern for expenses associated with attending professional/scientific meetings, attending training workshops, purchasing professional books or materials.